wukrit/slack-app-template/README.md

 Visit http://localhost:4567/ to check that it's working.

 ## Slack App Setup
+### Create Workspace and App
+Create a new Slack workspace as your sandbox.
+Once you have the workspace, you can [create your app](https://api.slack.com/apps).
 ### Add Permissions
 For this app to function the Slack app needs the following Bot Token Scopes:
 1. `im:write` — to use `conversations.open` to open a DM